Inuit Broadcasting Corporation: History

 Inukshuk linked six communities: Iqaluit, Pond Inlet, Igloolik, Baker Lake, Arviat, and Cambridge Bay.
-By today's standards this proto-network was primitive: video and audio signals were broadcast by satellite from Iqaluit, and received locally in the remaining five communities.
+By today's standards, this proto-network was primitive: video and audio signals were broadcast by satellite from Iqaluit, and received locally in the remaining five communities.
 Sound was fed back from the communities to the studio in Iqaluit by phone line.
 Viewers were thus able to see what was happening in the Iqaluit studio, and hear audio from the other participating communities.

 As the Inukshuk Project took shape, the Canadian Radio-Television and Telecommunications Commission (CRTC) responded to northern and Aboriginal concerns by appointing Rheal Terrien to head up a committee mandated to investigate the extension of broadcasting services to northern and remote communities.
 After hundreds of interviews and community consultations, the Therrien Committee recommended in 1980 that satellites be used to relay Canadian television programming to the north, and that "…urgent measures be taken to enable northern native people to use broadcasting to support their languages and cultures."

 The release of the Therrien report coincided with the successful conclusion of the Inukshuk project.
 Community interest and viewership had been high, many Inuit had been trained in basic television production, and the project had proven that a northern television network was technically and administratively feasible.
 Based on the project's success, and the recommendations of the Therrien report, ITC won a three-year project extension for Inukshuk, and began to plan a longer-term broadcast solution for the north.

 In 1981, the Inuit Broadcasting Corporation (IBC) was incorporated, launched at midnight of 11 January 1982 and licensed by the CRTC to produce and distribute Inuktitut-language television programming.

 Growth

-The new broadcaster in 1981 set out its long-term vision and goals in a discussion paper.
+In 1981, the new broadcaster set out its long-term vision and goals in a discussion paper.
 Both the Department of Communications and sought responses to the Therrien Report.
-IBC provided made a number of recommendations, including:
+IBC made a number of recommendations, including: